New duckbilled dinosaur discovered in Japan

-Category: Environment Hits: 3An international team of paleontologists has identified a new genus and species of hadrosaur or duck-billed dinosaur, Yamatosaurus izanagii, on one of Japan's southern islands.
+Category: Environment Hits: 21An international team of paleontologists has identified a new genus and species of hadrosaur or duck-billed dinosaur, Yamatosaurus izanagii, on one of Japan's southern islands.
 The fossilized discovery yields new information about hadrosaur migration, suggesting that the herbivors migrated from Asia to North America instead of vice versa.
 The discovery also illustrates an evolutionary step as the giant creatures evolved from walking upright to walking on all fours.

 Read more https://www.sciencedaily.com/releases/2021/04/210427122422.htm